By Mike Botica, Editorial Intern

 The Coast Guard specifically used oil containment booms to clean the spill from the harbor.
 A court order precluded the tanker ship from leaving the harbor.
 However, TULA was allowed to depart from POLA April 4, once the spill was fully contained.

-It is on its way back to the Lazaro Cardenas harbor in Mexico.
+It headed back to the Lazaro Cardenas harbor in Mexico.